dchest/scrypt-async-js/README.md

 Fast "async" scrypt implementation in JavaScript.

-Works in browsers without throwing out "kill slow script" warnings due to configurable interruptStep, which yields from calculation.

-Should be compatible even with IE. Also works with Node/io.js (but you should really use the C implementation for that).
+Works in browsers without throwing "kill slow script" warnings due to configurable interruptStep, which yields from calculation.
+Compatible even with old versions of IE. Also works with Node/io.js (but you should really use the C implementation for that).

 Installation